 - update the application for new devices and OSs

-What are the basics of a fitness app?
+What are the essentials of a fitness app?

 Essential fitness app features